Workday/canvas-tokens/MAINTAINING.md

 We use [Chromatic](https://www.chromatic.com/builds?appId=64fb84ee156f858ef9126097) for visual regression tests.
 Chromatic runs automatically on every pull request and requires changes to be verified before merging.
 When branch is merged to `main`, the baseline is updated.

 ## Publishing

+Publishing is currently a manual process.
+But it's relatively straightforward.

+1. Run the [Web Release GitHub Action workflow](https://github.com/Workday/canvas-tokens/actions/workflows/release-web.yml) and choose your version override: `patch`, `minor`, or `major`.
+2. Once the action is complete, pull down the latest `main` locally.
+3. Run `yarn release` to publish to npm
+   a.
+You'll need a npm token to publish